- 3 Ways To Find Wholesale Deals On The MLS

 The other important aspect when it comes to making offers on MLS properties is to make offers quickly.
 The more offers a seller sees, the more competition you have and the less likely you are to get your offer accepted.

 The key to acting quickly is being notified as soon as a property hits the MLS.
-That's where FlipComp comes in.
-FlipComp allows you to set up notifications to immediately have an email sent to you the moment a new property hits the MLS that matches your criteria.
+That's where Leadflow comes in.
+Leadflow allows you to set up notifications to immediately have an email sent to you the moment a new property matches your search criteria.

 Still Not Convinced It's The Right Lead Generation Strategy For You?